Baglecake/Local-DDx/README.md

 ## 🔬 Research Significance

-This system represents **significant advances** in multi-agent AI for healthcare:
+This system proposes a multi-agent AI framework for healthcare:

 - **First implementation** of sliding context windows in medical AI collaboration
 - **Novel approach** to dynamic specialist team generation without constraint to predefined specialties